-- Wider market penetration and reach with larger overall number of users for every category, especially in emerging markets in developing areas.
+- Wider market penetration and reach with a larger overall number of users for every category, especially in emerging markets in developing areas.

 - Large open-source community with access to Android mods like the famous CyanogenMod (which has been succeeded by LineageOS) or Paranoid Android.

 - Deeper access to Android’s operating system with more freedom to innovate.

 - Android users spend less and have lower media engagement diversity on average.

 - Android developers must deal with more backwards compatibility issues, multiple versions, and a larger variety of phone architectures and screen sizes, which can translate to higher development costs.

 - iOS users spend more and have higher media engagement diversity on average, including greater participation in M-Commerce (mobile shopping).